Streptococcus mutans: Tooth decay

 Early colonizers of the tooth surface are mainly Neisseria spp. and streptococci, including S. mutans.
 They must withstand the oral cleansing forces (e.g. saliva and the tongue movements) and adhere sufficiently to the dental hard tissues.
 The growth and metabolism of these pioneer species changes local environmental conditions (e.g., Eh, pH, coaggregation, and substrate availability), thereby enabling more fastidious organisms to further colonize after them, forming dental plaque.
 Along with S. sobrinus, S. mutans plays a major role in tooth decay, metabolizing sucrose to lactic acid.
 The acidic environment created in the mouth by this process is what causes the highly mineralized tooth enamel to be vulnerable to decay.
 S. mutans is one of a few specialized organisms equipped with receptors that improve adhesion to the surface of teeth.
-S. mutans uses the enzyme glucansucrase to convert sucrose into a sticky, extracellular, dextran-based polysaccharide that allows them to cohere, forming plaque.
-S. mutans produces dextran via the enzyme dextransucrase (a hexosyltransferase) using sucrose as a substrate in the following reaction:
+S. mutans uses the glucosyltransferase enzymes to convert the glucosyl moiety of sucrose into a sticky, extracellular, dextran-like polysaccharide that allows them to cohere, forming plaque: